docker/docs/docker-hub/github.md

 public data and public repositories.

 Follow the onscreen instructions to authorize and link your GitHub account to Docker Hub.
-Once it is linked, you'll be able to choose a source repository from which to create the Automatic Build.
+Once it is linked, you can choose a source repository from which to create the Automatic Build.

 You can review and revoke Docker Hub's access by visiting the